-Summary of evidence: Hyperosmolar agents can enhance mucociliary clearance by altering mucus viscosity, thereby increasing airway clearance.38,39) One study demonstrated that nebulized hypertonic saline (7%) is more beneficial in terms of expectorated sputum weight and ease of expectoration than isotonic saline nebulization (0.7%) in patients with stable bronchiectasis.40) A total of 52 children and adolescents with noncystic fibrosis bronchiectasis were randomized to receive 200 μg of inhaled salbutamol, followed by 3% hypertonic saline nebulization or 200 μg of inhaled salbutamol (control group) for 8 weeks prior to chest physiotherapy.41) After a 4-week washout period, they were crossed over to the opposite arms in the second phase.
+Summary of evidence: Hyperosmolar agents can enhance mucociliary clearance by altering mucus viscosity, thereby increasing airway clearance.^{37,38)} One study demonstrated that nebulized hypertonic saline (7%) is more beneficial in terms of expectorated sputum weight and ease of expectoration than isotonic saline nebulization (0.7%) in patients with stable bronchiectasis.39) A total of 52 children and adolescents with noncystic fibrosis bronchiectasis were randomized to receive 200 μg of inhaled salbutamol, followed by 3% hypertonic saline nebulization or 200 μg of inhaled salbutamol (control group) for 8 weeks prior to chest physiotherapy.40 After a 4-week washout period, they were crossed over to the opposite arms in the second phase.
 The 3% hypertonic saline nebulization arm in both groups displayed statistically significant improvements in FEV1 and FVC compared with the control arm.
-The mean number of exacerbations was significantly lower in the 3% hypertonic saline nebulization arm versus the control arm $(0.42\pm0.64 \text{ vs. } 1.30\pm1.05, P=0.01)$ in phase I. However, this difference was not significant in phase II $(0.65\pm0.74 \text{ vs. } 1.03\pm0.77, P=0.074)$ .
+The mean number of exacerbations was significantly lower in the 3% hypertonic saline nebulization arm versus the control arm (0.42 ± 0.64) vs. 1.30 \pm 1.05, P=0.01) in phase I. However, this difference was not significant in phase II $(0.65\pm0.74 \text{ vs. } 1.03\pm0.77,$ P=0.074).

-Remark: In one RCT of infants with cystic fibrosis, the inhalation of 6% hypertonic saline was well tolerated, and no significant differences were noted in the number of adverse events between the control (inhalation of 0.9% isotonic saline) and trial (inhalation of 6% hypertonic saline) groups.
-The lung clearance index and weight gain were significantly improved in the nebulized hypertonic saline versus the control group.
-However, no significant differences were noted in the pulmonary exacerbation and chest magnetic resonance imaging scores between the control and trial groups.
-Moreover, the inhalation of hypertonic saline may cause discomfort by overstimulating the cough reflex and may cause bronchospasm.
-Therefore, the nebulized saline should be used with caution in children with bronchial hyperreactivity and infants with small airway diameters.
+Remark: In one RCT of infants with cystic fibrosis, the inhalation of 6% hypertonic saline was well tolerated, and no significant differences were noted in the number of adverse events between the control (inhalation of 0.9% isotonic saline) and trial (inhalation of 6% hypertonic saline) groups.41) The lung clearance index and weight gain were significantly improved in the nebulized hypertonic saline versus the control group.41) However, no significant differences were noted in the pulmonary exacerbation and chest magnetic resonance imaging scores between the control and trial groups.41) Moreover, the inhalation of hypertonic saline may cause bronchospasm.^{42,43)} Therefore, the nebulized saline should be used with caution in children with bronchial hyperreactivity and infants with small airway diameters.